koettet/Capstone-Project/starter_file/README.md

 I used a logistic regression model for this task.
 From my experience, this model often performs well in classification tasks and is an established model in the community.
 The hyperparameters used and their limitations were the following:

+C - Inverse of regularization strength: 0.1 to 1 sampled by uniform distribution This variable controls the regularization.
+Smaller values mean a stronger regularization.

+max_iter- Maximum number of iterations to converge: 1000 or 10000 randomly picked The conversion process will only allow this value as maximum number of iterations.
+This variable can be used to shorten or lengthen the runs.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?